huggingface/hub-docs/docs/hub/repositories.md

 A duplicate of a repository is called a *fork*.
 You may choose to fork one of your own repos, but it also common to fork other people's projects if you would like to tinker with them.

 When you want to fork or [rebase](https://git-scm.com/docs/git-rebase) a repository with [LFS](https://git-lfs.github.com/) files you cannot use the usual Git approach that you might be familiar with since you need to be careful to not break the LFS pointers.
-Forking can take time depending on your bandwidth, because you will have to fetch an re-upload all the LFS files in your fork.
+Forking can take time depending on your bandwidth because you will have to fetch and re-upload all the LFS files in your fork.

 For example, say you have an upstream repository, **upstream**, and you just created your own repository on the Hub which is **myfork** in this example.